-Slepkow Slepkow & Associates, Inc. has been representing clients in real estate transactions for over 83 years.
+Slepkow Slepkow & Associates, Inc. has been representing clients in real estate transactions and RI closings for over 85 years.
 Slepkow has performed over 40,000 combined residential and commercial real estate closings.
-Slepkow Slepkow & Associates Inc. diligently and effectively represents our clients in RI and Massachusetts property law matters including but not limited to: residential real estate closings in RI and Mass., commercial real property closings in Southeastern Massachusetts and Rhode Island, as well as easement law, life estates, partition, title law and disputes, zoning and land planning law, mortgages, commercial and residential evictions and landlord tenant law in Rhode Island.
-Get a top RI lawyer for your real estate closing!
+Slepkow Slepkow & Associates Inc. diligently and effectively represents our clients in RI and Massachusetts property law matters including but not limited to: residential real estate closings in RI and Mass., commercial real property closings in Southeastern Massachusetts and Rhode Island, as well as easement law, life estates, partition, title law and disputes, ri closings, zoning and land planning law, mortgages, commercial and residential evictions and landlord tenant law in Rhode Island.
+Get a top RI lawyer for your RI closing.

-A real estate law lawyer should be in attendance at a Rhode Island or Massachusetts real property closing to answer legal questions and to resolve disputes.
+A real estate law lawyer should be at a Rhode Island or Massachusetts real property closing to answer legal questions and to resolve disputes.
 Most lenders require the presence of a closing attorney at all real estate closings.
 At SS&A, all residential and commercial closings are always performed and conducted by a licensed and highly experienced real estate transactions lawyer.
 Pursuant to RI law, the real estate buyer has the right to choose the lawyers to search title to the RI real estate.
 A purchaser of real estate in Rhode Island should always insist on an experience property lawyer instead of a title company to perform a title search.
-A good real estate lawyer at Slepkow Slepkow & Associates will help to resolve the problems and title issues which arise, and will not limit our scope of work to merely searching the title.
+A good real estate lawyer at Slepkow Slepkow & Associates will help to resolve the problems and title issues which arise.
+We will not limit our scope of work to merely searching the title.
+Slepkow’s experienced staff will make your RI closing go smoothly.

 The Seller will be given the proceeds from the sale after the deed has been recorded.
 In our office, we always record the documents the same day if the closing occurs before noon, and within 24 hours of closing in any event, barring weekends and holidays.